 Spain - Day 12 : Highway Chile

 I slept well despite the noise that the people next to us had made according to Bram.
 It would take about two days to cycle from here to the base of the Pico Veleta.
 That was the last real hurdle on our route.
-From there we would descent and cycled back towards France over a relatively flat road, at least that's what we told ourselves.
+From there, we would descend and cycle back towards France over a relatively flat road.
+At least, that's what we told ourselves.
 Then we just needed to cross the Pyrenees and get on the bus.
 The goal of today was, just like on nearly every other day, to cycle as far as possible.

-The first few hours we needed to restrain ourselves.
+We needed to restrain ourselves during the first few hours.
 My legs felt like I could race for another week.
 We climbed over the main road next to the coast.
 On top of the hills were many windmills.
 Those reconfirmed our bad luck, the wind had turned.
-The entre way south we had had a strong headwind, now we were going north it was blowing in the other direction.
+The entire way south, we had had a strong headwind; now we were going north it was blowing in the other direction.

 Near a viewpoint

 All the climbing did bring us two new named climbs for our palmares, although they probably were the easiest yet.

 Alto de El Cabrito.

 Puerto de El Bujeo.